 Unless you are accessing an old site that was created before protocols were introduced in 1993, then your URL will be using either Hypertext Transfer Protocol Secure (HTTPS) for sites where you need security from third-party hackers like public Wi-Fi networks; or Hypertext Transfer Protocol (commonly called ‘the internet’) which is what most people use on their laptops when they connect to websites such as Amazon and Wikipedia through non-secure connections.

 Although Google never specifically declared HTTPS as a ranking factor many studies show the correlation between higher rankings and URLs that have HTTPS protocols implemented instead of HTTP.
-It’s important then that your site will be fully secure and that the HTTPS protocol will be enabled.
+It’s then important that your site be fully secure and that the HTTPS protocol will be enabled.

 Usually, you can spot an HTTPS encrypted connection by looking at the address bar where you can see a lock symbol.